afeld/python-public-policy/syllabus.md

 [l5]: https://python-public-policy.afeld.me/en/{{school_slug}}/lecture_5.html
 [l6]: https://python-public-policy.afeld.me/en/{{school_slug}}/lecture_6.html

+In general, assignments{% if id == 'nyu' %} and resubmissions{% endif %} are due at the start of class.

 ## Communications

 - All {% if school_slug == "nyu" %}announcements and {% endif %}assignments will be delivered through [the {{lms_name}} site]({{lms_url}}).